open-telemetry/oteps/text/0165-instrumentation-api.md

 conventions often define this, so for example `HttpSpanStatusExtractor` would wrap an `HttpAttributesExtractor` to determine the status based on the HTTP status code if available, or the error otherwise.

-- `EndTimeExtractor`: Maps the request object to an end time.
+- `EndTimeExtractor`: Maps the response object to an end time.
 Rarely used but sometimes necessary.

 ### InstrumenterBuilder